 Meanwhile, China reported 1,716 healthcare workers contracted the disease.

-First death in Europe
+The first death in Europe

 On February 15, the first death from coronavirus in the European continent occurred in France.